Croatian Republic of Herzeg-Bosnia: Bosnian War

-On 21 July 1992, the Agreement on Friendship and Cooperation between Bosnia and Herzegovina and Croatia was signed by Alija Izetbegović and Franjo Tuđman, establishing a military cooperation between Bosnian and Croatian forces.
+On 21 July 1992, the Agreement on Friendship and Cooperation between Bosnia and Herzegovina and Croatia was signed by Izetbegović and Tuđman, establishing a military cooperation between Bosnian and Croatian forces.
 Although it was often not harmonious, it resulted in the gradual stabilisation of the defence in Bosnia and Herzegovina.
 Weapons for the Bosnian army were sent through Croatia despite the arms embargo.
-At a session held on 6 August, the Bosnian Presidency accepted HVO as an integral part of the Bosnian armed forces.
+At a session held on 6 August, the Bosnian Presidency accepted HVO as an integral part of the Army of the Republic of Bosnia and Herzegovina (ARBiH).

 On 14 September 1992, the Constitutional Court of Bosnia and Herzegovina declared the proclamation of Herzeg-Bosnia unconstitutional.
 The Croatian Community of Bosnian Posavina was formally joined into Herzeg-Bosnia in October 1992.
 Throughout late 1992, tensions between Croats and Bosniaks increased and in early 1993 the Croat–Bosniak War escalated.
 Clashes spread in central Bosnia, particularly in the Lašva Valley.
 Within two months most of central Bosnia was under ARBiH control.

 In late July 1993 the Owen-Stoltenberg Plan was proposed by U.N. mediators Thorvald Stoltenberg and David Owen that would organize Bosnia and Herzegovina into a union of three ethnic republics.
-Serbs would receive 53 percent of territory, Bosniaks would receive 30 percent, and Croats 17 percent.
+Serbs would receive 53 percent of the territory, Bosniaks would receive 30 percent, and Croats 17 percent.
 The Croats accepted the proposal, although they had some objections regarding the proposed borders.
 The Serbs also accepted the proposal, while the Bosniak side rejected the plan, demanding territories in eastern and western Bosnia from the Serbs and access to the Adriatic Sea from the Croats.
 On 28 August, in accordance with the Owen-Stoltenberg peace proposal, the Croatian Republic of Herzeg-Bosnia was proclaimed in Grude as a "republic of the Croats in Bosnia and Herzegovina".
 However, it was not recognised by the Bosnian government.